karlseguin/websocket.zig/readme.md

         // is freed after each message.
         // true = more memory, but fewer allocations
         retain_write_buffer: bool = true,

-        // Advanced options that are part of the permessage-deflate specification.
-        // You can set these to true to try and save a bit of memory.
-But if you
-        // want to save memory, don't use compression at all.
-        client_no_context_takeover: bool = false,
-        server_no_context_takeover: bool = false,
     };
 }
 ```